someengineering/resoto.com/blog/2022/04-18-digitalocean-support/index.md

 > jobs add cleanup-after-experiments --schedule '0 4 * * *'  'search is(digitalocean_droplet) and /ancestors.account.reported.id=="1234567" and age > 1d | cleanup'
 ```

-Now, you can spin up new resources for testing without needing to worry about cleaning them up!
+Now, you can spin up new resources for testing without needing to worry about cleaning them up! 🎉

-For more, see the [jobs documentation](https://resoto.com/docs/concepts/automation/job).
+Check out the [jobs documentation](https://resoto.com/docs/concepts/automation/job) for more information.
+I hope that this blog post was informative, and that you will try out the new DigitalOcean plugin!